aiforged/docs/install.md

+---
+title: How To Install AIForged
+order: 1
+---

 # How to Install AIForged

 The AIForged Studio can be installed via one of our Fastlane releases, or via the Microsoft Store.